cajones93/Project1/README.md

 ## Credits
 ### Code & Text Content

-  Using a linear gradient to make a background image darker without affecting the text - Arthur Serafim on stackoverflow: https://stackoverflow.com/questions/15765550/darkening-an-image-with-css-in-any-shape
+  > Using a linear gradient to make a background image darker without affecting the text - Arthur Serafim on stackoverflow: https://stackoverflow.com/questions/15765550/darkening-an-image-with-css-in-any-shape

+  > Adding async to scripts to improve load times - Suggested by mentor Antonio Rodriguez.

 ### Media